-Carolyn Fortuna, Ph.D., (@c4tuna31) is the NRMLC program chair for the second year in a row.
+Carolyn Fortuna, Ph.D., was in her second year of a 2-year term as the NRMLC program chair.
 She’s on the faculty at Rhode Island College where her interests in gender studies, ecojustice, and sports media analysis coalesce.
-Carolyn is professional development coordinator with the Media Education Lab and writer for CleanTechnica.
-You can follow her at IDigItMedia.
+Carolyn is founder of IDigItMedia, a longtime producer for the Media Education Lab, and a writer for CleanTechnica.
+You can follow her at @c4tuna31.

-Pam Steager is a Senior Researcher and Writer at the Media Education Lab at the University of Rhode Island.
+Pam Steager, 2020 co-chair, is a Senior Researcher and Writer at the Media Education Lab at the University of Rhode Island.
 Her 30 year career in the education and human service fields included directing substance abuse and violence prevention programs in school systems, prisons, and communities in RI and MA, which led to her interest in media literacy.

 Ben Boyington (@BenBo370), M.Ed., teaches media, English, film, and history at the high school and college levels.
 Outside the classroom, he is vice president of the Action Coalition for Media Education and coordinator of the Global Critical Media Literacy Project.
 Boyington believes that depth of understanding comes from integration, design, and teaching others, and that heutagogy is more important than pedagogy.

 Rose Pierre-Louis is an Education Specialist at Connecticut Public, the state’s PBS and NPR station.
 She is the co-creator of Thinkalong, a national education program that helps students think critically about media and practice evidence-based discourse.
 She’s interested in other ways to use technology for good in classrooms.